eik-lib/website/docs/reference/at-eik-service.md

 ---
-title: Eik server - Programatic API
-sidebar_label: Programatic API
+title: "@eik/service"
 ---

-The Eik service is distributed as a [Fastify](https://www.fastify.io/) plugin and has the following programatic API:
+The Eik service is distributed as a [Fastify](https://www.fastify.io/) plugin and has the following programatic API.

 ## Constructor